Writing My Own Programming Language

 That's everything we need to solve the issue.

-The Interpreter Pipeline
+The Interpreter Itself

-Phase's interpreter follows a classic multistage pipeline:
+Phase's interpreter possesses a multistage pipeline:

 1. Lexer (Tokenization)